zimolzak/psci-resource-proposal/README.md

 # (5) Strategy: Implement electronic health record-based trigger and prepare for chart review

-VA facilities may use EHR data to inform their measurement of diagnostic safety.
-This approach could also be augmented with the strategy of soliciting information about diagnostic safety directly from clinicians.
-Additionally, facilities should address the following
+This section will guide users---particularly information technology---in the practical aspects of implementing one or more new e-triggers at their facility, with attention to any existing safety feedback platforms at the facility.
+VA facilities may use EHR data to inform their measurement of diagnostic safety, and this approach could also be augmented with the strategy of soliciting information about diagnostic safety directly from clinicians.
+Additionally, facilities should address the following points:
-points:

 1. Identify the appropriate EHR data warehouse for queries